Dietas

 Let me ask you one more thing.

-How many g/min of glucose do you think a “motor” like this consumes at an intensity of VT1?
+How many g/min of glucose do you think one of these "engines" consumes at an intensity of VT1?

 The answer is a lot, exactly >1.8-2g/min.

-Therefore, glycogen and glucose oxidation is high at these intensities, even if we want to understand this zone as a “magic zone” where only fatty acids are used.
+Therefore, glycogen and glucose oxidation is high at these intensities, however much we might want to understand this zone as a "magic zone" where only fatty acids are used.

 Therefore, its replacement is crucial.

-As for the "magic zone," we shouldn't think that carbohydrate intake limits fat oxidation, or rather, the ability to generate related adaptations, because that's far from the case.
+Regarding the "magic zone", we shouldn't think that carbohydrate intake limits fat oxidation, or rather, the ability to generate related adaptations, because that's far from the truth.

-Athletes with higher fat oxidation rates are those who consume more carbohydrates, especially during exercise.
+Athletes with higher rates of fat oxidation are those who consume the most carbohydrates, especially during exercise.

 In summary.

-Improving IMTG will depend largely on the volume and intensity distribution of exercise.
+Improving TGIM will depend largely on the volume and intensity distribution of the exercise.
 High volumes are associated with better adaptations.
-To train at these volumes, especially as the athlete's level increases, it is necessary to provide sufficient energy and, more specifically, carbohydrates, always ensuring considerable availability of lactate and liver and muscle glycogen.
+To train at these volumes, especially as the athlete's level increases, it is necessary to provide sufficient energy, and more specifically, carbohydrates, always ensuring a considerable availability of lactate and hepatic and muscle glycogen.

 Literature